dalyw01/Docker-Learning/README.md

 ![Git](https://nickjanetakis.com/assets/blog/cards/differences-between-a-dockerfile-docker-image-and-docker-container-001320c81dd8d2989df10d0bec36341fd6a94b043f6f9de1c26ee79eaf16e566.jpg)

 ## To start
 - https://hub.docker.com/
 - Download "Docker Desktop for Mac"
 - Custom and official Docker IMAGES are on DockerHub, e.g - https://hub.docker.com/_/ubuntu/

+## Some lingo
-- IMAGES are used to create CONTAINERS
+- Docker IMAGES are used to create CONTAINERS
+- A CONTAINER is an instance of an IMAGE
+- A CONTAINER is a slimmed down version of an OS
+- A DockerFile is basically a type of config file

 ## Super basic commands
 ```
 docker images = lists all offline images on your machine
 docker ps -a = display current running containers